janikvonrotz/janikvonrotz.ch/content/post/2020-01-18-build-a-stateful-serverless-telegram-bot-part-1.md

 # Deploy

 Now we can deploy our bot with now.
-Run the `now --prod` in the root folder.
+Run `now --prod` in the root folder.

 Once the deployment and building has finished you receive url like `https://example-bot.now.sh`.